Eight child-friendly hotels in Las Vegas

 Wannabe superheroes will love Treasure Island’s Marvel Avengers S.T.A.T.I.O.N., an interactive attraction where they’ll find out about the superheroes by accessing top secret intelligence files, before learning how to become a Marvel agent.
 For princesses and drag queens in-training, there’s the Oleksandra Spa and Salon, where your little darlings will be able to sign up for glitter-splattered princess parties, manicures and pedicures.
 We also love Mystère – a family-friendly Cirque du Soleil show featuring 75 performers, including dancers, singers, musicians and acrobats.

 Kids rule the roost at the non-gaming Four Seasons Las Vegas, where they’ll get a welcome gift and their very own toiletries.
 Four Seasons guests also get use of the nearby Mandalay Bay’s pool complex but, for something a little less strenuous, there’s a well-stocked DVD library and a huge stash of board games.
 Cots, pushchairs and playpens are available on request, and babysitters can be arranged at just two hours’ notice.
 Our favourite perk for younger guests?
 The child-size robes in the spa.

 Flamingo Hotel & Casino

 Check your kids into Flamingo and they’ll be forgiven for thinking they’ve been transported to a tropical rainforest.
-The four-acre Flamingo Wildlife Habitat isn’t just home to our favourite skinny-legged feathered friends, but also to 50 other species, including pelicans, turtles and the rather oddly-named albino channel catfish.
+The four-acre Flamingo Wildlife Habitat isn’t just home to our favourite skinny-legged feathered friends, but also to 50 other species, including pelicans, native hummingbirds, turtles and albino catfish.
 Head here to wander through the lush foliage and snap selfies by the waterfall.
 We also love the hotel’s family-friendly Beach Club Pool, with its wide range of waterslides and cafés.